raguay/MyAlfred/README.md

 MyAlfred
 ========

-This is where I am keeping my Alfred 2 extensions.
-I currently have the following extensions:
+This is where I am keeping my Alfred 2 workflows.
+I currently have the following workflows:

+**Dropzone 3 Workflow**

+This workflow is for easily getting to the Dropzone 3 actions directory in Alfred.
+Use the keyword **dz:browse** to open the directory in Alfred Browser or hold the **CMD** key to show in **Finder**.

 **Mjolnir Workflow**